wwmoraes/site/content/posts/are-you-a-devops-engineer/index.md

 Granted, when done right, gluing tools can give awesome results.
 Kubernetes is a successful example of this.
-The difference between such a project and an average pipeline solution is simple: Kubernetes offers an extensive abstraction API layer on top of all the tools it uses.
+The difference between such a project and an average pipeline solution is that Kubernetes offers an extensive abstraction API layer on top of all the tools it uses.
 It smooths over differences between options so you don't have to.
 It also relies on a strongly typed and compiled language to provide both the coding security and functional testing needed.